 Completed: The student completed the article questions.
 Article Comprehension Questions are designed as formative assessments for reading comprehension and give students unlimited chances to select the correct response.
 Reports reflect this and provide teachers with better feedback of student progress toward completion of the weekly activities.

-Retake not selected: The retake button will be grayed out if the teacher did not allow the student to repeat the item.
+Retake Not Allowed: The retake button will be grayed out if the teacher did not allow the student to repeat the item.
 Teachers may click this button to allow the student another attempt for the selected content.

 Number of submissions: This will show the total number of attempts on an item.
 When you click the number in the Gradebook you will see a pop-up modal with the date and time of each submission.
-When you click a submission you will see the student’s answer.
+When you click a submission, you will see the Grade modal that displays the questions and students responses.

 In the Gradebook, Activities, Assessments, Customized Content, Crosswords, and Misspilled will have the same options as above plus the following for each enrolled student: